 Chris and I wanted to see the ruins in Tulum because we read that they were located right next to a gorgeous beach.
+The beach will blow you away!
+I think next time we will stay in Tulum for the entire trip.
 Tulum means “wall” and our tour guide said the large wall that surrounds the ruins was meant to separate social classes not to keep anyone out like some historians believe.
 The original name for Tulum was Zama meaning “dawn”.
-While we were walking through the jungle he said we would immediately be able to see why the property was chosen to build a city and given its original name.
+While we were walking through the jungle our guide said we would immediately be able to see why the property was chosen to build a city and given its original name.

 The entrance to the city from both sides is a small tunnel cut into the wall.
 You step out of the jungle and back in time.
 I’ve heard Tulum described as paradise before and there really is no better word for it than that.
 The rules of real estate definitely apply to Tulum.
 Location.
 Location.
 Location.
 The beach is steps away from these ruins and the breeze from the ocean feels amazing on a hot day.
 Every local person we met said it was cooler than usual since it was fall which made us laugh because 80 degrees isn’t “cooler” for us.
 Especially since we left frozen rain in Tennessee for the beaches of Quintana Roo.

 The city of Tulum can be entered by land or sea making it perfect for trading.
 Obsidian was traded there and is still sold all over the Yucatan Peninsula.
 Obsidian can be used in place of 3D glasses.
 You can hold a disk of obsidian up to your eye to look directly at the sun.
 Our tour guide also showed us the dagger pictured below made with obsidian and as true “Game of Thrones” fans we immediately thought of dragon glass.